Garaio-REM/remcloud-message-bus-api/letting_context.md

 | ----------- | -------- | ------------------------------- |
 | `reference` | `string` | The tenancy agreement reference |

 ### Letting.Tenant.Updated

-Letting.Tenant messages are sent when a tenant isupdated or merged with another person.
+Letting.Tenant messages are sent when a tenant is updated or merged with another person.

 **These messages are sent for EACH Tenancy Agreement that the tenant is linked to and only sent to relevant parties.** _This is accomplished (on the backend), by including the `propery` and `unit` so that we can check the associated Tags to filter for allowed message recipients.)_